MaartenKnaepen/2-Wikipedia-Scraper/README.md

 Additionally, the program provides feedback for invalid inputs.

 ### Dependencies
-LeaderScraper relies on the following Python libraries:
+Wikipedia Scraper relies on the following Python libraries:

 requests
 BeautifulSoup
-pandas
 json
-csv
 Install these dependencies using the provided requirements.txt file:

 ```